 The AmeriCorps Community Technology Empowerment Project (CTEP) bridges the “digital divide” for new Immigrants and low-income communities in Minneapolis and St. Paul.
 CTEP is a program of Saint Paul Neighborhood Network (SPNN).

 Site History and Mission

-HIRED’s Career Pathway Job Training Programs, the focus of this application, is designed to move disadvantaged individuals into high-growth, career pathways with self-sustaining wages.
-Industry sectors include health care, manufacturing, construction, safety/dispatch, transportation and administrative careers.
-These programs have proved successful for hundreds of low-income job seekers as all assist job seekers in earning industry-recognized credentials that serve to enhance career development efforts.
-During our last fiscal year alone, 382 people enrolled in our Career Pathway Job Training Programs.
+Hired’s Career Pathways Training Programs, the focus of this application, is designed to move disadvantaged individuals into high-growth, career pathways with self-sustaining wages.
+These programs have proved successful for hundreds of low-income job seekers in earning industry-recognized credentials that serve to enhance career development efforts.

 Preferred Site Schedule for Member